tonynov16/IT493Team3Repository/README.md

 ## 5. Coordinate project activities

 **| Software Name            | Vendor/Company          | Relevant Assignments/Deliverables that was used to create or complete |**

+# Additional Software Tools you think you may use or plan to use for the rest of your project

+Microsoft Teams
+Microsoft Projects